EvatsugDnalloR/MD_CBL-Group_2/README.md

 The cleaning object can be found in `clean_data.py`, which outputs the already existing CSV file `residential_burglary.csv` that can be found in the `data` folder.

+### Socio-Economic Factors Correlation to the Residential Burglary Counts
+The analysis of correlation between socio-economic factors and burglary counts across wards can be found in the `social_economic_burglary_correlation` module.
+At the end, two housing-related factors have been chosen: **Percentage of households owning no car** and **Percentage of Households with Occupancy Rating of 0** (no extra bedroom), both on ward level.

 ### Performance Comparison between **Naive Forecasting Model** and **Hybrid Forecasting Model**
 The Python scripts and Jupyter Notebooks for performance testing of the models can be found in the `model_performance_testing` module, and all the scripts and notebooks mentioned below are inside this module.